Parallel Disk Processing

 The number of disks that are simultaneously processed by Veeam Agent is limited by repository settings on the Veeam Backup & Replication side.
 During the backup job session, Veeam Backup & Replication compares the number of currently processed disks to the limit specified in the properties of the backup repository.
 If the number of currently processed disks is greater than the limit, Veeam Agent will not transfer data of a new disk.
 Only after data transfer for at least one of the disks completes, Veeam Agent starts data transfer for the next disk.
 To learn more, see the Limitation of Concurrent Tasks section in the Veeam Backup & Replication User Guide.

-You can also limit the number of disks that are processed simultaneously with a registry key.
-Keep in mind that if the number of simultaneously processed disks is limited by both repository settings and registry key, Veeam Agent uses the lower limit.
-For the registry key, see this Veeam KB article.
+You can also limit the number of disks that are processed simultaneously with a registry value.
+Keep in mind that if the number of simultaneously processed disks is limited by both repository settings and registry value, Veeam Agent uses the lower limit.
+To learn more about the registry value, see this Veeam KB article.

 If processing of at least one disk fails, the entire backup job session completes with an error.